Last updated on February 10th, 2019 at 12:06 am

 If you can imagine a smaller, thinner version of spaghetti, that’s basically what spaghettini is.
 Among the many types of pasta and a native of Italy as well, spaghettini falls somewhere between spaghetti and vermicelli on the thickness scale, and is commonly served with tomato-based or olive oil-based sauces.

 This thick, ring-shaped pasta hails from Naples, and is commonly confused with calamari rings due to its similar appearance.
-Calamarata belongs to the Paccheri types of pasta due to its tubular shape, and it pairs very well with heavy cream sauces.
+Calamarata belongs to the Paccheri types of pasta due to its tubular shape, and it pairs very well with heavy cream sauces or seafood pasta recipes.

 Tonnarelli is known to some as the square spaghetti.
 For many, however, it is perhaps more aptly known as the Roman version of spaghetti alla chitarra from the Abruzzo region.
 After all, tonnarelli can be made pretty much the same way as you would spaghetti alla chitarra.
 That is, you use the same fresh pasta dough recipe, roll the dough sheet about the same thickness, and cut the pasta dough using a tool with strings called a chitarra.
 Interestingly, you may also use a striated rolling pin for cutting the dough and it will pretty much give you the same results.
 So technically, tonnarelli and spaghetti alla chitarra are basically the same pasta, only with different names, depending on where you are.
 If you’re in Abruzzo, you call it spaghetti alla chitarra, but if you’re in Roma, you call it tonnarelli.